MITCHAM: Our eyesight and how we shape reality

 I’m also thinking about sight, because it’s been four years since I had an eye exam.
-I’m going this week, and I’ll take a pair of sunglasses to put over my dilated eyes for the drive home.
-The old prescription is clearly out of date.
+I went last week, and I took a pair of sunglasses to put over my dilated eyes for the drive home.
+The old prescription was clearly out of date.
 Even with the bifocals, I’m now holding text at arms length to try and read it.

+I’m fortunate to get help.
+Think of how much of humanity never had such a chance.
+Think of what that meant for survival.
+Life in the ancient world would be brutal without the ability to see threats.
+Poor eyesight left people terribly dependent on their family and tribe, or else they would die.

 But I think of vision itself and how it’s not even uniform among all creatures, which means that perceived reality is not uniform either.
 For example, scientists discovered that reindeer in the Arctic can see UV light, an adaptation developed in the super white snow.
 Things that absorb UV light appear black, such as urine, which is useful for a wild animal with predators and competitors.
 Humans can see a range of wavelengths between 390 to 700 nanometers.
 Meanwhile, some creatures have the ability to see heat.
 And some animals can see with far more precision than us.
 That is not only cool, but a reality check of sorts.
 We don’t see as much as we think we do.